 The key here is to get your teen to AGREE to the goal they set.
 This shows that your teen is committed to their goal, and believes they can reach it.

-Hold the student accountable for their goals along the way.
-Remember to keep their end goal in mind during all of your conversations with them.
+Remind your teen to remember their end goal in mind during all of your conversations with them.